 Treatment of Glaucoma

-Glaucoma is a chronic disease because it involves damage to the optic nerve that cannot be regenerated.
-The aim of treatment, therefore, is to slow the evolution of the condition and lower the intraocular pressure, even in patients with normal pressure at the time of diagnosis.
+Glaucoma is a chronic and irreversible disease, meaning that the damaged optic nerve cannot regenerate.
+Therefore, the goal of treatment is to slow disease progression and reduce intraocular pressure, even in patients whose pressure is “normal” at the time of diagnosis.

 Diet.
 A balanced diet rich in vitamins and antioxidants (particularly green leafy vegetables) can help prevent damage to optic nerve fibres.